 Hosted in the Religious Studies department at the University of Toronto, the purpose of the Religion in the Public Sphere project is to: 1.
 Provide scholarly resources for understanding and assessing the practices, world views, and ethical values of a multiplicity of religious traditions as they affect and are affected by, a wide range of current social and political issues.
 2. Provide opportunities for greater intellectual exchange and informed critical debate among University of Toronto faculty and students researching the role of religion in public life.
 3. Establish public events and partnerships to convey and discuss this research with audiences outside the University.

 Research Centre for the Religious History of Canada

-Hosted at Saint Paul University in Ottawa, the aim of this Centre founded in 1967 is to promote studies in Canadian religious history, by sponsoring research and organizing meetings of specialists in the field.
+Hosted at Saint Paul University in Ottawa, the aim of the Research Centre for the Religious History of Canada founded in 1967 is to promote studies in Canadian religious history, by sponsoring research and organising meetings of specialists in the field.
 For that purpose, the Centre prepares research tools such as bibliographies, indexes and various catalogues.
 It also collects historical documents, particularly of untapped sources accessible to few researchers.
 Since 1977, the Centre has been working on the listing and microfilming of Roman documents concerning Canadian religious history.
 It is the official depository for the archives of the Canadian Conference of Catholic Bishops and of the Canadian Religious Conference.